influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ## Code representation

 Source files should be encoded using **UTF-8**.
 A script is broken into **declarations** and **expressions**.
 Declarations result in the creation of a variable and occur on one line.
-Expressions can cover more than one line and result in the creation of a pipeline or a subsection of a pipeline.
+Expressions can cover more than one line and result in the creation of an entire pipeline, a pipeline **chain** or a pipeline **branch**.

 **Whitespace** is used in declarations to separate variable names from operators and literal values.
 It is also used within expressions to create indentations, which indicate the hierarchy of method calls.
 This also helps to make the script more readable.
+Otherwise, whitespace is ignored.

 **Example 1 &ndash; Whitespace**
 ```javascript